oracle/graal/substratevm/DebugInfo.md

 would work.
 The only case case where care might be needed is when casting a displayed numeric field value or displayed register value.

-For example, if the indirect hub oop printed above is passed to `hubname_raw` the cast to type Object internal to that command fails to force the required indirect oops translation and the resulting memory access fails:
+For example, if the indirect `hub` oop printed above is passed to `hubname_raw`, the cast to type Object internal to that command fails to force the required indirect oops translation.
+The resulting memory access fails:

 ```